transcom/milmove_load_testing/README.md

 ### Running Tests for Reporting

+_NOTE_: THESE COMMANDS ARE DEPRECATED AND NOT WORKING AS OF 2021-11-17

 There are a couple of preset tests that have been set up to generate reports for later analysis.
 These commands are:

 ```shell